ECE 4760: Laboratory 2

 be DTMF sine wave bursts generated using Direct Digital Synthesis

-(DDS) technique.
-An example on the DAC page (PWM example 3) shows how you might implement
+(DDS) technique one one channel of the DAC.
+An example on the Dev board page (example DAC/DDS example) shows how you might implement

-a DDS, but remeber that you are not using PWM output, so you will have to merge this example with the SPI DAC example below.
+a DDS, with the SPI DAC.
 Your DDS unit must resolve 256 table entries.
-For this lab, you will need to modulate the amplitude, and you will need to run two simulaneous DDS units and sum them.
+For this lab, you will need to modulate the amplitude, and you will need to run two simultaneous DDS units and sum them.
 The sine wave table will need to be scaled to prevent overflow.
+For high quality audio synthesis, you are going to need to generate audio samples in an ISR based on a timer interrupt running at high rate.
+You probably will not have time in the ISR to use floating point arithmetic.
+Note that this example toggles the RA0 line to time the ISR rate.
+You need to omit that feature, if you attach the keypad to RA0!

-The SPI DAC you will use is the MCP4822.
-The connection and setup is described on Tahmid's blog
+- The SPI DAC you will use is the MCP4822.

 - TFT uses